 The ESA 2.0 project aims at bringing to the market CaptPro, an innovative smart and handy all-out solar irradiation sensor featuring innovations in terms of technology, capabilities and cost that significantly exceed limits and downsides of irradiation assessment tools commercially available.

-As the photovoltaic industry has exponentially grown towards large scale installation over the last years, the need for accurately monitoring the solar resource increased sensibly.
+As the photovoltaic industry has exponentially grown towards large scale installation over the last years, the need for accurately monitoring the solar resource has sensibly increased.
 Historically, the PV industry has relied on monitoring stations for irradiance measurements, i.e. bulky and expensive equipment featuring pyranometers, pyrheliometes and sun trackers.
 Because of their severe economic and operational limits though, this solution does not allow for fine grained detection and intelligence of system failures causing losses of production, hence of revenue, and low efficiency of maintenance operations.

 To overcome setbacks and downsides of the commercial irradiation monitoring technology, we designed the ESA 2.0 project.